awsdocs/amazon-eventbridge-user-guide/doc_source/eventbridge-schemas.md

 1. In the **Getting started** section under **Schema template**, choose **Download**\.

-1. Alternatively, you can download the JSON from the following code example\.
+1. Alternatively, you can copy the JSON from the following code example\.

    ```
    {